toastkid/ffconf-workshop/lab-angular/README.md

         }
     };

-Next we will add in the other routes that thew app requires and we will set a property called resolve to poit to ratingApp.resolve.
+Next we will add in the other routes that the app requires and we will set a property called resolve to poit to ratingApp.resolve.
 This will ensure that the resolve function is always called before the route is navigated to.

 	ratingApp.config(['$routeProvider','$locationProvider',
 	function ($routeProvider, $locationProvider, $http) {
  	$routeProvider.
         when('/lab-angular', {
             templateUrl: '/lab-angular/partials/login.html',
             controller: 'signinController',